Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 The advantages of using *multiple* virtual environments for each individual or select groups of instances are:

-- You can update each of your instances individually.
+- You can update each of your instances individually or as a select group.
-- Only the instances in the venv need to be shut down prior to updating.
+- Only the instances in the virtual environment being updated need to be shut down prior to updating.

 .. important::